MikyAbad/squid-game/README.md

 - React DOM
 - React Router DOM
 - React Icons
+- vite-plugin-pwa
 - Vitest (development only)
 - @testing-library/react (development only)
 - @testing-library/jest-dom (development only)
+- @vite-pwa/assets-generator (development only)
+- gh-pages (development only)

 ## Additional Notes ✒️

-Both audio and vibration maybe are not fully supported by your browser/device.
-If that's your case, this features won't be available for you 😞
+Maybe both audio and vibration features are not fully supported by your browser/device.
+If that's your case, these features won't be available for you 😞

 ## License 🖇️